-Honourable Minister, Advocate Mostafizur Rahman said “I appreciate British Council for the Connecting Classrooms programme, which is helping to promote the 21st century skills to further develop our students’ creativity, critical thinking, digital literacy and citizenship among young students – our future leaders of tomorrow.
+Honourable Minister, Advocate Mostafizur Rahman said “I appreciate British Council for the Connecting Classrooms programme, which is helping to promote the 21st-century skills to further develop our students’ creativity, critical thinking, digital literacy and citizenship among young students – our future leaders of tomorrow.
 I believe this programme will complement the government’s initiative to help enrich education quality in Bangladesh”.

 Director General, NAEM Professor Md.
-Hamidul Haque attended to event as Special Guest while British High Commissioner, His Excellency, Robert W Gibson graced the event as Guest of Honour.
+Hamidul Haque attended to the event as Special Guest while British High Commissioner, His Excellency, Robert W Gibson graced the event as Guest of Honour.
 A total of 150 guests attended the Launch.